tmsultan/Picoharp/README.md

 feature, see parseOutData(output), which parses the data in a readable way and also performs some sanity checks along the way.
-3) ReadOutput_Hydraharp.m that is a similar script for Hydraharp devices written by my colleague, Ji Hyun Nam
+3) ReadOutput_Hydraharp.m that is a similar script for Hydraharp devices written by my colleague, Dr. Ji Hyun Nam